Review repeat buys before money moves.

 Prove the first workflow with buyer evidence before promising automation

-Controlled replenishment pilot: map files, run shadow recommendations, draft buyer-approved PO packets, and keep live supplier submission blocked until authority and rails are proven.
+Controlled replenishment pilot: map files, run buyer dry-run recommendations, draft buyer-approved PO packets, and keep live supplier submission blocked until authority and supplier order paths are proven.

 Default boundary

-Redline can speed the buyer's work by researching price, ETA, quality, supplier risk, and approved alternatives, but PO release stays blocked until customer authority and supplier rails are proven.
+Redline can speed the buyer's work by researching price, ETA, quality, supplier risk, and approved alternatives, but PO release stays blocked until customer authority and supplier order paths are proven.

 Supplier comparison